JerryEchimau/alx-higher_level_programming/0x03-python-data_structures/README.md

 ### 8. More returns!
 - Learnt about getting len of a tupple and accessing elements from a tupple
 - [8-multiple_returns.py](https://github.com/JerryEchimau/alx-higher_level_programming/blob/master/0x03-python-data_structures/8-multiple_returns.py): returns a tuple with the length of a string and its first character.

+### 9. Find the max
+- Learnt to find the maximum without using ``max()``
+- did this by iterating thorugh every variable in the list and comparing it with a preassigned max value
+- [9-max_integer.py](https://github.com/JerryEchimau/alx-higher_level_programming/blob/master/0x03-python-data_structures/9-max_integer.py): finds the biggest integer of a list

+###